pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

 <Alert title="Warning" type="danger">

 Never place the database connection information for a Pantheon database within your `settings.php` file.
 These credentials will change.
-If you are having connection errors, make sure you are running Pressflow core.
+Make sure you are running Pressflow core if you experience connection errors.
 This is a requirement.

 </Alert>